-But quantitive data, such as the number of species that have gone extinct in a given area, is inadequate.
+But quantitive data such as the number of species that have gone extinct in a given area is inadequate.
 Raw numbers obscure the singular gravity of what it really means to lose an entire lineage of organisms.
 The world is in the midst of the sixth mass extinction in planetary history, with thousands of species disappearing every year.
 Exact estimates vary widely (one of the larger figures comes from the UN Convention of Biological Diversity, which pegs the annual number of species going extinct as exceeding 50,000).
-Holding in our minds the singular gravity of a lost bird or flowering plant, rather than a quantitative list, is perhaps the only way we can comprehend the rolling tragedy of shrinking biodiversity.
+Holding in our minds the singular gravity of a lost bird or flowering plant, rather than a list, is perhaps the only way we can comprehend the rolling tragedy of shrinking biodiversity.

 In order to understand the ”singular gravity” of a lost species, I trekked to Frances A. Crane Wildlife Management Area in the town of Falmouth on Cape Cod.
 Frances A. Crane WMA encompasses one of the largest sandplain grasslands that is managed for conservation in New England.
 Sandplain grasslands are prairie-like assemblages of grasses and bushes that are dependent on periodic brush fires for perpetuation.
 They used to cover hundreds of thousands of acres of the Northeastern United State’s coastal areas.
 Now, due to urban development and fire suppression, sandplain grasslands cover less than 10% of their former area.
 In their heyday, these natural communities supported a population of the greater prairie chicken (Tympanchus cupido), which is now only found in pockets of the Great Plains.
-Sandplain grasslands were also home to the heath hen (Tympanchus cupido cupido), a related ground nesting bird whose males, like those of the prairie chicken, emitted distinctive boom sounds as part of their mating ritual.
+Sandplain grasslands were also home to the heath hen (Tympanchus cupido cupido), a related ground nesting bird whose males, like those of the prairie chicken, emitted distinctive boom sounds as part of the specie’s mating ritual.

 The heath hen was endemic to coastal grasslands from Maine south to the Carolinas.
-The bird was said to be so plentiful and easy to hunt that early American colonists complained of eating heath hen too often; its meat may even have been served at the first Thanksgiving.
+The bird was said to be so plentiful and easy to hunt that early American colonists complained of eating heath hen too often.
+Its meat even may have been served at the first Thanksgiving.

 You can probably guess where this story is heading.
 Intense hunting pressure (by both humans and feral cats) and destruction of coastal grasslands led to the extirpation of the heath hen from the US mainland by 1870.
 A population persisted on Martha’s Vineyard (in what is now Manuel F. Correllus State Forest) but was decimated by a wildfire in 1916 that was made worse by fire suppression and the accumulation of dead wood.
 The island’s last heath hen, a male, was heard booming for a mate in the spring of 1932 and died soon after.